Egor-Skriptunoff/LGS_extension/README.md

 # LGS_extension
 `LGS_script_template.lua` is a template for writing your own Lua scripts in the Logitech Gaming Software programming environment.
-Five additional useful features are implemented:
+Five additional useful features are implemented here:

  1. Function `print()` now displays messages in the bottom window of the script editor, you can use it the same way as in original Lua;
  2. `random()` is an improved drop-in replacement for `math.random()`: better random numbers quality, no need to explicitly set the seed;